azure-ad-b2c/samples/readme.md

 - [sign-up or sign-in policy with a link to sign-up page](policies/susi-with-link-to-sign-up) - Adds a direct link to the sign-up page.
 A relying party application can include a query string parameter that takes the user directly to the sign-up page.

-- [sign-up or sign-in policy checks client Id](policies/allow-list-applications) - Checks if the application is allowed to call the b2c sign-in sign-up policy.
+- [sign-up or sign-in policy checks if client Id is allowed to call the policy](policies/allow-list-applications) - Checks if the application is allowed to call the b2c sign-in sign-up policy.
 Uses a claims resolver to get the client ID from the incoiming OIDC request, and uses a claims transformation to see if the client id is on an allow list of application ID's.
-If the client Id is not on the allowed list, a customizable error message on a block page is shown to the user, blocking users from signing in.
+If the client Id is not on the allowed list, a customizable error message on a block page is shown to the user, blocking access to the policy.

 ## Social account policy enhancements